Abdallah0799/data-pipelines-elite-drip/README.md

 ### About Airflow
 There is a single [DAG](https://github.com/Abdallah0799/data-pipelines-elite-drip/blob/main/dags/run_pipeline.py) scheduled to run every hour.
-It includes three Tasks Group that run in parallel.
-These Tasks Group contain two tasks: an extract task from the source and a load task to the data warehouse.
+It includes three Task Group that run in parallel.
+These Task Group contain two tasks: an extract task from the source and a load task to the data warehouse.
 In order to communicate data between these two tasks, I store the extracted data as a csv file in a Cloud Storage bucket then retrieve this file in the load task.
 Here are the 3 Tasks Group:
 - fetching data from **MongoDB** and loading it into BigQuery
 - fetching data from **S3** and loading it into BigQuery
 - fetching data from **BallDontLie** and loading it into BigQuery